 - Look locally with foundations in your geographic area.
 Here in Central Ohio, we have the Columbus Foundation and the Delaware County Foundation, among others.

 - The internet is your friend.
 Lots of great sites out there: Fastweb.com, scholarships.com, Scholarship America, bigfuture.collegeboard.org, Cappex.com.
 Beware of scams, though.
 If you have to pay money to get money, it’s probably a scam.

 - Google your interest.
 If a student is thinking about being a financial advisor (yay!), Google “scholarships for financial advisors,” and you’ll see several that apply.
 (Our local FPA Central Ohio is among them.)
 You could Google “college scholarships in meteorology.”
 Many professions have associations and frequently offer some kind of scholarship at the local level, national level, or both.
 You get the idea.

-Our advice…always look to the college first.
-They have the deep pockets and we know that the majority of scholarship money will come from them.
+Our advice: always look to the college first.
+They have the deepest pockets, and we know that the majority of scholarship money will come from them.

-Then when thinking about private scholarships, don’t wait until the last minute.
-Scholarship application can take some time—essays may need to be written.
+Then, when thinking about private scholarships, don’t wait until the last minute.
+Scholarship applications can take some time—essays may need to be written.
 Watch out for those deadlines, and be sure to keep looking each year during college.
 Many majors have scholarships specifically for upperclassmen.

 Make a game plan and tackle the search and application process to find some free money.
 The awards may not fill all the gaps as you hoped, but the effort should be well worth the time.

 November 17, 2023